hksoftcorn/hksoftcorn/README.md

   my first pjt - <a href="https://offwhitepaper.netlify.app/">offwhitepaper</a>, which is movie recommendation and community site (using TMDB Api) 🤗
   <br>
-  and second pjt - booktory, which is a video meeting platform for readers
+  and second pjt - <a href="https://github.com/booktory/booktory">booktory</a>, which is a video meeting platform for readers
 </p>

 <hr>